-In the words of Australia’s Chief Scientist, an autonomous vehicle is “a computer on wheels”, and “in the wrong hands, access to [a] computer on wheels could be very concerning indeed.”
+In the words of Australia’s Chief Scientist, an autonomous vehicle is “a computer on wheels”, and “in the wrong hands, access to [a] computer on wheels could be very concerning indeed.”33

 As autonomous vehicles will include or require computer or other technologies to operate and may be connected to the internet and other vehicles, the cybersecurity risks associated with their use cannot be ignored.
-This risks exists is because where technology systems are involved (especially connected technology systems), there is always the risk that those systems may be compromised or subject to a form of unauthorised access, such as hacking.
+These risks exists because where technology systems are involved (especially connected technology systems), it is possible that those systems may be compromised or subject to a form of unauthorized access, such as hacking.

 To the extent that personal information is breached, the Privacy Act is relevant to a cybersecurity incident associated with autonomous vehicles.
-In addition, Australia has a suite of criminal legislation that prohibits hacking, cyber-crime and the unauthorised impairment of data held in devices (see, for example, section 308I of the Crimes Act 1900 (NSW)).
+In addition, Australia has a suite of criminal legislation that prohibits hacking, cyber-crime and the unauthorized impairment of data held in devices (see, for example, Section 308I of the Crimes Act 1900 (NSW)).